brainsatplay/brainsatplay/docs/docs/getting-started/02-your-first-applet.md

 }
 ```

-To get the specific data you're interested in, head over to the [reference](../reference) page of our documentation.
+To get the specific data you're interested in, head over to the [**Reference**](../reference) page of our documentation.

 ## Conclusion
 Congratulations on creating your first application with Brains@Play!
-Of course, there's much more that can be done with this framework—but we hope we've inspired you to dive deeper into brainsatplay.js and begin developing fully-featured applications.
+Of course, there's much more that can be done with our framework—but we hope this has inspired you to dive deeper into the growing field of neurotechnology and begin developing fully-featured applications.

 We're so excited to see what you dream up!